elasticio/elasticio.github.io/_components/configuration-component.md

 ## Description

-{{site.data.tenant.name}} configuration component which allows separating the modification of configurable values from the modification of the flow.
+The configuration component allows separating the modification of configurable values from the modification of the flow.

 ### How works.
 API version / SDK version